ruc-datalab/RelGen/README.md

   <img src="asset/t-SNE.png" alt="RelGen v0.1" width="300">
 </p>

-The code of Quick Start can be found in [Quick Start](QuickStart.ipynb)
+The code of Quick Start can be found in [Quick Start](QuickStart.ipynb).

 ## Cite
 If you find RelGen useful for your research or development, please cite the following paper: [Tabular data synthesis with generative adversarial networks: design space and optimizations](https://link.springer.com/article/10.1007/s00778-023-00807-y).